DroidTest/TimeMachine/README.md

 ```

 ## Architecture ##
-The whole system runs in the Ubuntu operating system.
+The whole system runs in a Unix-like operating system.
 App under test is installed in an Android emulator.
 TimeMachine connects the emulator via ADB to test the app.
 Main Components are configured as followed:

 * Android SDK
 * Android-x86-7.1.r2